codingmamakaz/sinatra-happytrail-app/README.md

 Users can view trails, lengths and other details of trails.

 ## Usage
-To use this app, just clone, run `bundle install`, `rake db:migrate` and then run `shotgun`.
+To use this app, just clone, run `bundle install`, `rake db:migrate`, `rake db:seed` and then run `shotgun`.
 Everything should be set up.

 ## Contributing Bugfixes or Features
 To add a feature or report a bug, please submit a PR.